ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms after 5pm.
 Mostly sunny.
 High near 97, with temperatures falling to around 95
          in the afternoon.
 Heat index values as high as 109.
-West southwest wind around 6 mph.
+West southwest wind 2 to 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">